This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.theneemtree.co.uk

 We will use the contact details provided to contact you to discuss/progress your application.

-If your application is unsuccessful and there is no requirement to keep your data, We will dispose accordingly.
+If your application is unsuccessful and there is no requirement to keep your data, We will dispose of accordingly.

 We will always hold your information securely.
 To prevent unlawful disclosure or access to your information, we have implemented strong physical and electronic security safeguards.